Ottawa Public Health wants 'graphic' warnings on cannabis packaging | CBC News

 Submissions to Health Canada look to treat cannabis more like cigarettes

-Ottawa Public Health (OPH) is pushing for graphic warning labels on packages of cannabis products like those now in place for cigarettes, as part of a list of recommendations to Health Canada on updating cannabis rules.
+Ottawa Public Health (OPH) is pushing for graphic warning labels on packages of cannabis products like those now in place for cigarettes as part of a national look at updating cannabis rules.

-That comes as the federal government looks for feedback on its cannabis regulations in advance of an update expected by early next year.
-OPH submitted its draft submissions last month to meet a Health Canada deadline, but they are now coming before next week's meeting of the Ottawa Board of Health for approval.

 Some of the recommendations were first presented to the board of health late last year, while others are apparently new.
 In particular, OPH now urges Health Canada to "include graphic health warnings, similar to cigarette packages."